seyleonhart/p4g64.InputLibrary64/README.md

 ## License

-See the repository's license information for usage and redistribution terms.
+MIT License.
+See the repository's license information for more details regarding usage and redistribution terms.